stevedepp/gcp-delivery-demo/README.md

 <img width="682" alt="Backup File" src="https://user-images.githubusercontent.com/38410965/112039674-aba41580-8b1a-11eb-830b-4ef21b36cf20.png">

-> *hello everyone thank you for watching this video that quickly demos using local terminal and git for app development and Google app engine for production.  and finally a trigger linkage between them for CICD.  we start with the basics: app, main, requirements, and make file.*

 - **slide 1:** import dependencies.
 - **slide 2:** test locally on a development server.  here we call **app create** before calling main.py with python but this could have gone in any order since app create still is a local development environment command.